 When many travelers visit Oregon, they fly into Portland and only venture out a short distance to Mount Hood and the Columbia River Gorge.
 However, Oregon’s western coastline is one of the best-kept road trip secrets in the United States.
 Drive along the idyllic Highway 101 to experience nearly 400 miles of jagged cliffs, pine forests, historic lighthouses, and sandy beaches.
 This stretch of seaside towns barely resembles the bikini-clad beaches of sunny California, but that’s part of the beauty of this mystical and romantic terrain.

 So if you’re traveling north from California on a road trip, don’t miss these charmingly beautiful beach towns along the Oregon coast.
-From bottom to top, these are a few of my favorites.
+From bottom to top, these are a few of our favorites.
 And don’t forget to bring a sweater because the average summer high temperature along the Oregon coast is just above 60-degrees!

 Brookings and Harbor are two neighboring towns that have a combined population of about 10,000 people.
 The Chetco River is very scenic and this area known as the Easter Lily Capital of the World, since most of the world’s potted lily bulbs are produced in this region.
 You can set up camp at either Harris Beach State Park or Alfred A. Loeb State Park in this area at any time of the year.

 Cannon Beach is a popular day trip from Portland and an upscale community that’s most famous for “Haystack Rock,” the most photographed landmark along the coast.
 You can hop on the town’s free shuttle bus to check out the town, which has very few permanent residents but sees big crowds on summer weekends.
 Make sure to stop at nearby Ecola State Park, which is located just a couple miles north of town.